Nima-Fr/TryHackMe/Daily_Bugle/README.md

 # D0N3!  ; )

-Thanks to the creaters of this room!
+Thanks to the creators of this room!

 Hope you had fun hacking adn have a good one!  : )